 intrinsic value = max(stock price - strike, 0)Put:

-intrinsic value = max(strike - stock price, 0)Time value is everything above intrinsic value β room for the underlying to move before expiration.
+intrinsic value = max(strike - stock price, 0)Time value is everything above intrinsic value.
+It is the remaining room for the underlying to move before expiration.

 Volatility#